awoldemichael/Rwanda/high-level-msgs.md

 2) Wealth unimportant
 3) Protestants have more babies than Catholics and are ~ 22.5% less likely to use MCU.
 4) Urban/rural gap narrows in 2014/2015.

-## Sidebars
-* What is stunting?
-* Q. for Mission: what is it about the NW geography that makes it different?